 The minute you open the door, the heat antagonizes you.
 It picks on you like a mean older sibling that throws you to the floor and sits on top of you motionless while you writhe around underneath it.
 The heat is so heavy it is crushing.
 It literally preys on your energy.
-I have been consistently exhausted on this trip because of it.

 After each showing, Paola, Blake and I got up with Sheron Foster (the lead programmer for the film festival), to answer questions the audience had about the film.
 After the Q and A, working with the raw emotional state that the film leaves you in, I offered a 50 minute long supplementary healing experience for the audience.
 It was an awesome idea proposed by the festival organizers called “reel healing”.
 That is just one example of the awesome things that happen at this film festival, which I have fallen in love with.
 The Illuminate Film Festival is amazing.
 It is a film festival for awakening and transformation.
 It is a film festival for conscious media.
 They select the best of the films and documentaries that feed body, mind and soul.
 The film festival creates its own kind of vortex drawing forth the most amazing people, information, projects and products.
 It feels a bit like an atom bomb of progression.
 I am so looking forward to coming to it again.

 Sedona, like the film festival that calls it home, is intense.
 There is no in-between to Sedona.
 Sedona either claims you so you can’t leave or tries to spit you out, making your stay here super uncomfortable.
 Synchronicity is amplified here; both positive synchronicity and negative synchronicity.
 Sedona isn’t just home to several vortexes.
 It literally is a vortex.
 It is a vortex in the middle of a barren Arizona desert, cradled by mystical red rock monuments.
 It is full to the brim with people whose life experience had made it so they simply could not make it work in the mainstream world.
 The concentration of them has made Sedona an alternate new age reality.
 People here are awake.
 They are engaged in all kinds of methods of escaping, but they are awake.
 Awake people are always more intense than those who are asleep.
 I feel welcomed here.
 I have yet to make an outing into town where I am not recognized by the majority of the people instead of the minority.
 And what has struck me is that when they come up to say hi, they reveal to me that their interest in my material is not recent.
 I have not met one person walking around the city who has been watching me for less than three years.
 I do not belong in Sedona myself.
 It is not my ‘home’.
 But I feel welcome and wanted here.
-It will be an excellent spot for retreats I plan on holding in the future.

 The dominant negative vibration in Sedona is: Shirking.
 To shirk is to avoid or neglect something that one considers to be a duty or responsibility.
 And Sedona is absolutely teeming with people for whom moving here is a part of avoiding a sense of responsibility and duty.
 Sedona is like the unofficial new age/modern hippie capital of the world.
 Obviously, there are so many things I love about the new age community.
 It is the community I resonate with the very most.
 But like everything, there are shadows inherent in the new age community as well.
 One of those shadows is shirking.
 In general new age people want freedom of spirit and free agency more than anything else.
 They tend to be hypersensitive to anything that feels like a restriction such as a perceived burden or commitment.
 Their spiritual beliefs have become a way to justify avoiding anything that makes them feel restricted, whether or not that restriction is in fact ‘real’.
 This creates a situation where all the responsibility inevitably falls on someone else’s shoulders.